Western & Atlantic Railroad

 Clarksville, Tennessee, has a fascinating railroad history.
 The push for a railroad in the community dates to the 1830s, but it wasn’t until 1852 that the state of Tennessee chartered the Memphis, Clarksville & Louisville Railroad.
 A street railroad, in one form or another, operated in Clarksville from 1885 until 1928.
 Mules powered the first cars, and the line later electrified.
 What is perhaps most interesting about streetcars in the city is the sheer number of companies organized to operate.
 Considering the history of the city’s street railway system stretches less than a half-century, its history is dizzying.

-This book published in August 2020.
+This book published on August 1, 2020.
 Order now: A Faster Means of Locomotion.

 A Brief History of the Indiana, Alabama & Texas Railroad

 The Indiana, Alabama & Texas Railroad emerged from a proposal to build a line between Mobile, Alabama, and Evansville, Indiana.
 Despite its grand plans, the railroad completed only about 30 miles of narrow gauge track from Clarksville, Tennessee, toward Princeton, Kentucky.
 The Louisville & Nashville Railroad purchased the railroad in 1886 and converted the line to standard gauge.
 The Louisville & Nashville abandoned the route, later known as the Clarksville & Princeton Branch, in May 1933, relegating it to the history books.
 Author Todd DeFeo recounts the captivating story of this largely forgotten railroad.

 This book published on August 31, 2020.
 Order now: A Brief History of the Indiana, Alabama & Texas Railroad.